Posted 03.22.2020 by Meghan Crawford

 To accurately measure blended ROI, you’ll want to look at all paid and organic social media efforts over a defined time period.

-This approach makes most sense when you’re asked to justify the value of an entire social media program.
+This approach makes the most sense when you’re asked to justify the value of an entire social media program.

 Consider both the cost and outcome from every Facebook ad, every retweet, every Instagram post—combined.